MateiAlexandraMarinela/manual_testing_project/README.md

-Regression testing is needed after the bugs are fixed
+Regression testing is needed after the bugs are fixed.

 <h3>1.7 Test Completion<br></h3>